James4Ever0/notes/fire prevention and smart switches.md

 if the source is battery-less, cutting off the power can solve the problem. if it has battery, then you need to wait till its battery being drained (usually shortcut) and then ditch it.

 fire or shortcut usually happens around those plugged or charged devices. unmanaged ones can cause dramatic catastrophics.

+if you want distributed computing, safety need to be put into first place.

 ----